 Two members shall be the Moderator and Moderator Elect.
-One seat shall be reserved for the immediate past moderator, who may serve for a period of two years, subject to mutual agreement with the Executive Board.
+One seat shall be reserved for the immediate past moderator, who may serve for a period of three years, subject to mutual agreement with the Executive Board.
 The Executive Board appoints up to four (4) additional members.
 The four recognized Racial/Ethnic groups—African American Mennonite Association (AAMA), Iglesia Menonita Hispana (IMH), Native Mennonite Ministries (NMM), and the network of Asian Mennonite Church USA congregations shall each appoint one member.
 The remaining members shall be elected/affirmed by the Delegate Assembly from a slate developed by the Leadership Discernment Committee.
 At least five (5) of the Executive Board seats shall be filled by persons from Racial/Ethnic groups including the four (4) of whom will be appointed by the four recognized Racial/Ethnic groups named above.
 Specific skills, age, gender and geographic representation should be considered in the Executive Board member nomination and appointment process.
 The Leadership Discernment Committee shall take responsibility for coordinating these various requirements and sources such that an appropriate slate is presented to the Delegate Assembly for approval for election/affirmation.

-Except for the Moderator and Moderator Elect and immediate past Moderator, whose terms are controlled by the terms governing their office, the term of office for other Executive Board members shall be four (4) years, with possible reappointment for one (1) additional term.
-Individuals appointed to complete unexpired terms are eligible for one additional full terms.
-The Executive Board shall arrange that half of those members elected/affirmed are so selected in each biennium.
-Members shall serve a maximum of two (2) full consecutive terms.
-The terms of membership on the Executive Board shall begin with the first meeting following the close of the biennial meeting of the Delegate Assembly.
+Except for the Moderator and Moderator Elect and immediate past Moderator, whose terms are controlled by the terms governing their office, the term of office for other Executive Board members shall be three (3) years, with possible reappointment for two (2) additional terms.
+Individuals appointed to complete unexpired terms are eligible for two additional full terms.
+The Executive Board shall arrange that half of those members elected/affirmed are so selected in each triennium.
+Members shall serve a maximum of three (3) full consecutive terms.
+The terms of membership on the Executive Board shall begin with the first meeting following the close of the triennial meeting of the Delegate Assembly.

 All Executive Board members shall be members in good standing of a member congregation of the Mennonite Church USA.